tpope/heroku-binstubs/README.markdown

 Stop typing out `heroku run console --app myapp-staging` and start using Heroku [binstubs][]: wrappers around the `heroku` command that configure it for a given app.
-Here's an example:
+Here's a simplified example:

 ```sh
 #!/bin/sh